l2labs/zkswap-spec/README.md

 ### 3. Token Management

 The ZKSwap smart contract maintains a single list for tokens.
-The list is divided into two parts: one is for normal ETH/ERC20 tokens and the other is for LP ERC20 tokens. **Both tokens can be transferred in L1and L2.
-More, both tokens can be deposited and withdrawed between L1 and L2.**
+The list is divided into two parts: one is for normal ETH/ERC20 tokens and the other is for LP ERC20 tokens. **Both tokens can be transferred in L1 and L2.
+And both tokens can be deposited and withdrawn between L1 and L2.**

 #### a.
 Normal ERC20 token